Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Here are the details of the purchase event:

-If all the actions you are taking are being captured, then you can assured that WooCommerce conversion tracking is working and data is being sent to Google Analytics successfully.
+If all the actions you are taking are being captured, then you can be assured that WooCommerce conversion tracking is working and data is being sent to Google Analytics successfully.

 Google Ads is one of the most popular marketing tools for promoting your brand and driving traffic to your WooCommerce store, ultimately leading to conversions.